lemmyg/t2-apple-audio-dsp/README.md

 ### 3

 Reboot and open the audio settings.
-"Apple Audio Driver Speakers" should be at 100% and "MacBook Pro T2 DSP Speakers" selected as main volumen control.
+"Apple Audio Driver Speakers" should be at 100% and "MacBook Air 9,1 Speakers" selected as main volume control.
 Usually at 75% max.
 Do not select "Apple Audio Driver Speakers" directly as the audio will be send directly to the speakers without any adjustment.

 ## Uninstall